snkashis/android-docs/src/pages/java-sdk/overview/directions-matrix.md

 The standard limit for request are a maximum 60 requests per minute and maximum 25 input coordinates.
 For example you can request a symmetric 25x25 matrix, an asymmetric 1x24 matrix with distinct coordinates or a 12x24 where sources and destinations share some coordinates.
 For higher volumes [contact us](https://www.mapbox.com/contact/sales).

-You'll find the wrapper for the Mapbox Matrix API in the mapbox-java-services module.

 Before using this wrapper:

 - We recommend reading over [Mapbox Matrix API documentation](https://www.mapbox.com/api-documentation/#matrix).
 The API documentation contains all available parameters including some that are not listed in this guide.
 - Make sure you have included the correct permissions inside of your `AndroidManifest.xml` file if you plan to use this API inside of an Android application.

-_Note: This replace the distance.v1 API which will be removed when `3.0.0` of Java Services is released._

 ## API request